guettli/programming-guidelines/README.md

 For example JSON does not support datetime, timedelta and binary data.
 See [Let's fix JS](https://github.com/guettli/lets-fix-js).
 Speak to the upstream, to whoever is responsible for this, even if you think they are way too big, and you way too small.

-### If unsure use MIT or Apache License
+### If unsure use MIT License

-The MIT and Apache Licenses are simple and short.
+The [MIT License](https://en.wikipedia.org/wiki/MIT_License) is simple and short.
+Most projects at github use it.

 Some license are much too long.
 I tried to read the GPL twice, but I felt asleep.
 I don't like things which I don't understand.